Eager to embed P4C at your school?

-You know enough about P4C to think it would be good for your school.
-But there are obstacles to implementing it.
-Traditional one-hour stand-alone sessions won’t fit your timetable.
+You might have tried implementing P4C in the past, but traditional one-hour stand-alone sessions won’t fit your timetable.
 Teaching staff, already under pressure, are wary of taking on “yet another thing” and aren’t sure if they’re “doing it right”.

 Help children find their voices

-More and more children arrive in reception scarcely talking at all
+More and more children arrive in reception scarcely talking at all.

 Parents distracted by social media speak less to their children, and the impact is growing.
 In one school with many younger parents, children joining reception completely nonverbal rose from five, to half to the class.

 You'll learn how to overcome the different obstacles children have to speaking, and get (almost) every child talking, including strategies like: